 There are many more tips, of course.
 In the following, we have some more general tips that affect both devices and accounts.

-- Be cautious if you use public network infrastructure: Here, many tips are like “always use a VPN if you are on public networks”.
+- Be cautious if you use public network infrastructure: Here, many tips are like “always use a VPN if you are on public networks.”
 But which VPN is best?
-And why is it good?
-Does it really improve your security by adding some “military-grade encryption”?
-We recommend to primarily use your cellular network even if there is a free WiFi around.
+And why is it useful?
+Does it improve your security by adding some “military-grade encryption”?
+We recommend to primarily use your cellular network even if there is free WiFi around.
 If you are a tech-savvy person, set up your own VPN.
 In the end, using a VPN is always about trusting another party.

 - Back up data, and check its recoverability: There are many ways to lose access to your favorite chats, family photos, and other memories.
-Back up your important data from time to time, and check if it can be actually recovered.
+Back up your essential data from time to time, and check if it can be recovered.